 - relevant reporting.

-The rest of this article looks at how including measurement as part of an improvement programme enhances these factors and introduces some basic contents for an organization's measurement toolkit.
+The rest of this article looks at how including measurement as part of an improvement programme enhances these factors and introduces some basic contents for an organisation's measurement toolkit.

 Clarity of purpose